 Contributing to the sustainability of healthcare systems

-The AEPCC CQR is being built and implemented in accordance with guidance from the ‘Framework for Australian clinical quality registries’, developed by the Australian Commission on Safety and Quality in Health Care.
+The AEPCC CQR has been built and implemented in accordance with guidance from the ‘Framework for Australian clinical quality registries’, developed by the Australian Commission on Safety and Quality in Health Care.

-The AEPCC CQR will work with early psychosis services across Australia to collect select demographic and clinical outcome data for young people receiving treatment for psychosis at their services.
+The AEPCC CQR works with early psychosis services across Australia to collect select demographic and clinical outcome data for young people receiving treatment for psychosis at their services.

-This data will be made available to clinicians and service management so they can better understand the impact of early psychosis treatments for their clients.
+This data is made available to clinicians and service management so they can better understand the impact of early psychosis treatments for their clients.

-AEPCC will also monitor data in the CQR around the mid- and long-term outcomes of young people experiencing early psychosis at both a local and national level.
+AEPCC also monitors data in the CQR around the mid- and long-term outcomes of young people experiencing early psychosis at both a local and national level.

 AEPCC CQR governance